twonoise/jasmine-sa/README.md

 * For _openGL_, in addition to it, we also have scaling.
 There is better if scale factor is integer (_N_ * 100%).<br>
 We have two options:
   * One is well known, and acts like `QT_SCALE_FACTOR=N` (_we do not have Qt, so just an example_).
 It works as picture upscaling, except that vector-based (scalable) elements of window are redrawn with full resolution. <br>
-_Note_ that in this case, we got nice picture, but do not increase "real" resolution (like X axis points quantity).
+_Note_ that in this case, we got nice picture, but do not increase "real" resolution (like X axis frequency points quantity).
   * Font only scaling.
 Other elements are remaining under regular size options control.
-When operator scales both font and plot dimensions via its own controls, we get result looks similar to above, yet have benefit of increased real video resolution. <br>
+When operator scales both font and plot dimensions via their own controls, we get result looks similar to above, yet have benefit of increased real video resolution. <br>
 _Note_: Spectrogram lines and points width are also scaled with font scale (along with they have its own control).

 Control